seth-git/atomicglobalmin/readme.txt

 I. Introduction

 This software searches for chemical structures that are global minima the potential energy surface.
 It uses highly accurate ab initio methods and reduces the cost of these by using distributed computations on a Linux cluster.
-The software allows energy calculations to be performed using an external Gaussian program as well as an internal Lennard Jones potential used for testing purposes.
-The program has also been configured to make adding additional quantum chemistry packages as simple as possible.
+The software allows energy calculations to be performed using a wide variety of external quantum chemistry programs including ADF, GAMESS, GAMESS-UK, Gaussian, Jaguar, Molpro, ORCA , as well as an internal Lennard Jones potential used for testing purposes.

 This program can perform two different types of searches.
 First, it searches for the global minimum of a set of molecules that each have fixed geometry using translation and rotation of molecules with respect to one another.
 The program has four different random algorithms for this type of search: particle swarm optimization, enhanced simulated annealing, basin hoping, and a simple genetic algorithm.
 The second type of search is a bond rotational search for a single molecule.
 This is a deterministic, non-random search using a user-specified bond rotational angle.